joshbeam/angular_init/README.md

 / $ cd usr/local/ngi/bin
 /usr/local/ngi/bin $ chmod 755 ngi
 ```

+**Windows**

+Depending on your version of Windows, follow <a href="http://www.computerhope.com/issues/ch000549.htm">these instructions</a> to set your environment variable.

 *Consult an IT professional if you are unsure of any of the above steps*